dbusbridge/openai_gym-player/README.md

 ### Challenge

 Maximize your score in the Atari 2600 game SpaceInvaders.
-In this environment, the observation is an RGB image of the screen, which is an array of shape (210, 160, 3) Each action is repeatedly performed for a duration of $k$ frames, where $k$ is uniformly sampled from $\{2, 3, 4\}$.
+In this environment, the observation is an RGB image of the screen, which is an array of shape (210, 160, 3) Each action is repeatedly performed for a duration of `k` frames, where `k` is uniformly sampled from {2, 3, 4}.

 ### Notes